ton-blockchain/ton-connect/requests-responses.md

 * `schema_crc` (integer): indicates the layout of payload cell that in turn defines domain separation.
 * `cell` (string, base64 encoded Cell): contains arbitrary data per its TL-B definition.
+* `publicKey` (HEX string without 0x, optional): The public key of key pair from which DApp intends to sign the data.
+If not set, the wallet is not limited in what keypair to sign.
+If `publicKey` parameter is set, the wallet SHOULD to sign by keypair corresponding this public key; If sign by this specified keypair is impossible, the wallet should show an alert and DO NOT ALLOW TO SIGN this data.

 The signature will be computed in the following way:
 `ed25519(uint32be(schema_crc) ++ uint64be(timestamp) ++ cell_hash(X), privkey)`